CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Appendix

 For the easy set, only the test set reactions were held out.
 For the medium set, all reactions under the corresponding level 4 ECs were held out.
 Note that the easy and medium test sets are exactly the same, but the easy set has fewer held out reactions compared to the medium set, thus their training sets are different.

-The hard set was evenly balanced across a random sample from EC level 2 (X.X.-.-) to ensure there was an even distribution across level 3 (EC3, X.X.X.-), from which 54 random EC3s are sampled, with all reactions under the 54 EC3s held out.
-171 reactions associated with the 54 ECs were used as the test set, which are evenly spread across the ECs at level 3.
+The hard set was evenly balanced across a random sample from EC level 2 (X.X.-.-) to ensure there was an even distribution across level 3 (EC3, X.X.X.-), from which 53 random EC3s are sampled, with all reactions under the 53 EC3s held out.
+460 reactions associated with the 53 ECs at level 3 were used as the test set, which are evenly spread across the ECs at level 3, with up to three reactions from each EC number at level 4.
 Note we ensure the hard test reactions are shared with the easy and medium ones, when possible, to correlate the performance of our test splits.
 It should be noted that the hard train-test split is different from the easy and medium splits.
 For Task 2, all of the protein-EC pairs can be used during training.